doyousketch2/eAWB/README.md

 I've had good results with the test images I've thrown at it.
 YMMV, but lemme know if you like it.
 You can find me on Twitter @Doyousketch2.

-You can crank it all the way up to 50 if you like, which will boost the contrast,
+It's possible to crank it all the way up to 50 if you like,
-but discard pixels that may have otherwise contributed to the dynamic range.
+which will boost the contrast, but discard pixels
+that may have otherwise contributed to the dynamic range.

 If you wanna do that, I'd suggest sliding shadows up to 50
-and leaving the highlights at 6 or so.
+and leaving the highlights at 7 or so.
 This gives a bold look,
 but keeps enough detail in the scene to be pleasing to the eye.

+Turning off the blown highlight and burnt shadow protection is allowed.
+The results are more drastic, and if that's what you're going for,
+by all means, try it.
+But for everyday use, I'd recommend you keep it on.

-You can also call it from another script,
+You can also call eawb.py from another script,
-which is a huge advantage over the one that was built in.
+which is a huge advantage over the awb that was built in.

 from a Python plug-in, *aka* **python-fu**:
 `pdb.python_fu_awb(1, image, layer, hi, blow, lo, burn)`